urbanairship/urbanairship-cordova/README.md

 ### Version Requirements

-This plugin is meant to work with Cordova 4.0.0+ and and the latest version of the Urban Airship library.
+This plugin is meant to work with Cordova 3.4.0+ and and the latest version of the Urban Airship library.
-More documentation and integration guides for IOS and Android are availble on our [website](https://docs.urbanairship.com/display/DOCS/Client%3A+PhoneGap).
+More documentation and integration guides for iOS and Android are available on our [website](https://docs.urbanairship.com/display/DOCS/Client%3A+PhoneGap).

 ### Older PhoneGap versions